WildernessLabs/Documentation/docs/Meadow/Meadow.OS/TLS_Client_Authentication/index.md

 > It's restricted to a single certificate per client.

-2. Remove any C# code related to the client certificate, since it'll be attached automatically by the operating system to all connections that request one.
+## Step 2: Remove any C# code related to the client certificate in your Meadow application

+The client certificate will be attached automatically by the operating system to all connections that request one.
+So, you don't need to worry about adding them to your `C#` application.

+That's all! :)

-## Meadow TLS Client Authentication Sample App with Azure IoT Hub
+# Meadow TLS Client Authentication Sample App with Azure IoT Hub

 For straightforward TLS Client Authentication testing, you can utilize self-signed certificates.
-These certificates can be generated using a library such as OpenSSL, eliminating the need for a Certificate Authority (CA) to sign them.
+These certificates can be generated using libraries such as OpenSSL, eliminating the need for a Certificate Authority (CA) to sign them.

+## Step 1: Creating a self-signed client certificate

-1. First, you need to create a private key, and a self-signed client certificate, by following these commands, you should get a `private_key.pem` and a `client_cert.pem`:
+First, you need to create a private key, and a self-signed client certificate, by running these commands, you should get a `private_key.pem` and a `client_cert.pem`:

 ```bash
 openssl genpkey -algorithm RSA -out private_key.pem